Back to articles

 Aluminum

 Aluminum salts such as aluminum potassium sulfate (alum), aluminum phosphate, aluminum hydroxide, and aluminum hydroxyphosphate sulfate (AAHS) are being used safely in vaccines since the 1930s to enhance the body’s immune response to vaccines.
-It is not used by the body and is gradually eliminated through the kidneys.

-Aluminum adjuvants are used in various vaccines such as Hepatitis A (Havrix), Hepatitis B (Recombivax), HPV (Gardasil 9), Japanese encephalitis (Ixiaro), and pneumococcal vaccine (Prevnar 13), etc.
+Aluminum adjuvants are used in various vaccines such as Hepatitis A (Havrix), Hepatitis B (Recombivax), HPV (Gardasil 9), Japanese encephalitis (Ixiaro), and pneumococcal vaccine (Prevnar 13), etc. Aluminum adjuvants have a long safety record; the small amount used is not metabolized and is gradually eliminated by the kidneys.

 Freund’s Incomplete Adjuvant